Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 Work on the Procure-To-Pay Cycle

 The P2P cycle is a subset of the overall procurement function.
-It involves connecting the purchasing activities of the business with the accounts payable department.
-A healthy P2P cycle implies tight controls on payments and supplier relationships, which in turn contributes to minimal maverick spending.
+Procure-to-pay involves connecting the business’s purchasing activities with the accounts payable department.
+A healthy P2P cycle implies tight controls on payments and supplier relationships, contributing to minimal maverick spending.
+Procure-to-pay is best handled with ERP-integrated, add-on procurement and AP automation software products.

 Get Employees On Board

-But whether we’re talking about employees or department managers, holding everyone accountable for their own expenses in the end is important.
+But whether we’re talking about employees or department managers, holding everyone accountable for their own expenses is important.
 This strategy is the best way to close gaps in the procurement process.

 Define Roles and Responsibilities